 How much notice do I get of an upcoming placement?

 Once you are available we try to provide 3 to 4 weeks notice.
-However this may vary according to the field needs or emergencies.
+It is very rare that we can give more notice than this.

 Do I get a handover infield?

 Médecins Sans Frontières' objective is to give you a handover in field.
 However it may not always be possible depending on the position, project context and OC administrative procedures.

 Yes, Médecins Sans Frontières Australia will sign with you an employment contract.
 As an employee you will receive a salary, superannuation, comprehensive insurance coverage, (including workers compensation), vaccinations and other health-related support, psychosocial support, access to training opportunities and reimbursement of work-related travel and associated expenses.

 - Criminal Record

 Can I apply if I have a criminal record / past misdemeanours?

 Médecins Sans Frontières does not discriminate on any grounds.
 However all potential applicants must be aware that if recruited, criminal record and working with children checks will be required.
 Possessing a conviction will not necessarily result in denial of an employment offer, however any employment offer will be subject to Médecins Sans Frontières being satisfied that the stated conviction(s) will not impact on an individual's capacity to perform the inherent requirements of a position.
 Inherent requirements of a position may include the ability to obtain the visa required for a particular country.

 Please note that MSF does not currently recruit paramedics.
 We do not require staff with this profile because we do not generally run ambulance services in our projects in the field.
 When patient transfers take place, these are often done in MSF vehicles, and patients are accompanied by MSF nurses and/or medical doctors.
 In the few locations where we do run ambulance services, paramedics are recruited locally.